Project CollaboratorsHOJO Structure Research Institute

 ConstructorMinobe Construction Corporation

-From the architect.
+Text description provided by the architects.
 The site is in Nishioji-hachijo, Kyoto.
 From the main street we enter into a covert place along an alley of 4 meters in width.

 This construction is a collective housing consisting of 11 units.
 The impersonality of segmental housing complex is completely concealed in this architecture.
 Instead it is built to be seen as one big house.